NorSC/supervisor-search/_supervisors/mark-hurrell.md

   - SQL
   - UML
 additional_details: Particular interests in software engineering.
 Rich Domain models, Microservices and other system architectures.
+Software performance and architecture .
+Frameworks used in development of systems such as ORM or Web Frameworks.
-additional_details_msc: Interests in Microservices architecture, Cloud based devops, cryptography in the domain layer, pattern based software development.
+additional_details_msc: Interests in Microservices architecture, Cloud based dev-ops, cryptography in the domain layer, pattern based software development.
+  Interested in heterogeneous computing.
+Security of service based systems.
+  Machine learning in medical imaging.
 ---